cfengine/documentation/reference/promise-types/databases.markdown

 **Allowed input range**: `.*`

-A list of column definitions to be promised by SQL databases can be defined in a `database_columns` slist.
+**Description**: A `database_columns` slist defines column definitions to be promised by SQL databases.

 Columns are a list of tuplets (Name,type,size).
 Array items are triplets, and fixed size data elements are doublets.

 **Example**: